learning-and-explorations/microfrontend-learning/README.md

 ## Deployment requirements
 ### Deployment requirements
-* Want to deploy each microfrontend independantly (including container)
+* Want to deploy each microfrontend independently (including container)
 * Location of child app must be known at build time
-* Can handle deploying muliple projects
+* Can handle deploying multiple projects
-* CI/CD

 ### CDN
 * Apps are not containerized (Can be at edge)